Richard Childress: Personal life

-Richard Childress currently resides in northwestern Davidson County, North Carolina.
-The Richard Childress Racing Museum is located in nearby Welcome, along with numerous racing maintenance shops.
-The Childress Vineyards winery is located a few miles south of the museum in Lexington at the US 52/US 64 interchange.
-Childress remains active, attending fundraisers and supporting local candidates for office.
-He also owns a home in Port Orange, Florida.

 In 2008, Richard and his wife Judy established The Childress Institute for Pediatric Trauma with the mission to lead national efforts to reduce death and disability following injury to children less than 18 years old.
 The Childress Institute is focused on funding research and medical education throughout the U.S. to improve treatment, as well as raising public awareness.

 Childress has a number of racers in his family.
 His son-in-law is RCR general manager Mike Dillon, long-time Nationwide Series driver who made one Sprint Cup start (1998 California 500) in an RCR car.
 Austin and Ty Dillon (sons of Mike, grandchildren of Richard) are NASCAR drivers.

-In 2017 he was elevated from Second Vice President to First Vice President of the National Rifle Association, which in accordance with NRA tradition would mean he could have expected to serve as the organization's president from 2019 to 2021.
+In 2017, he was elevated from Second Vice President to First Vice President of the National Rifle Association, which in accordance with NRA tradition would mean he could have expected to serve as the organization's president from 2019 to 2021.
 However, in 2018 Oliver North was designated to take over as president.
 In August 2019, amidst controversy surrounding payments being made by the NRA to a law firm, Childress stepped down from the board.

-Childress is also a member of the Board of Directors for Ammo Inc., which contributed 1 million rounds of ammunition to the Armed Forces of Ukraine during the 2022 Russian invasion of Ukraine.
+Childress is also a member of the board of directors for Ammo Inc., which contributed 1 million rounds of ammunition to the Armed Forces of Ukraine during the 2022 Russian invasion of Ukraine.

+Since 2022, Childress has been co-owner, along with Jeff Broin, of the Carolina Cowboys; one of ten bull riding teams in the Professional Bull Riders (PBR) Team Series, which runs every summer and autumn in the United States.
+Childress' grandson Austin Dillon is the team's general manager.
+The Carolina Cowboys won the 2025 PBR Team Series Championship title.